New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 Regular valuation is a good discipline.
 It can:

 - expose areas of the business which need to be changed.

 The circumstances of the valuation.

 - An ongoing business can be valued in several different ways (see Valuation techniques).

-- A 'forced sale' will drive down the value.
-For example, an owner-manager who has to retire due to ill health may have to accept the first offer which comes along.
+- A forced sale will drive down the value.
+For example, an owner-manager who has to retire due to ill health may have to accept the first offer that comes along.

 - If you are winding up the business, its value will be the sum of its realisable assets, less liabilities (see Asset valuation).

 How tangible the business assets are.

 - A business that owns property or machinery has tangible assets.

 - Many businesses have almost no tangible assets beyond office equipment.
 The main thing you are valuing is future profitability.